About this Guide

 Committee Information

-YMUN LI features a diverse array of committees across five organs: General Assemblies, Economic and Social Councils, Regional Bodies, Specialized Agencies, and Crisis Committees.
+YMUN LII features a diverse array of committees across five organs: General Assemblies, Economic and Social Councils, Regional Bodies, Specialized, and Crisis Committees.
 To see a full list of committees, click here.

 Points and motions